guydavies/opencontrail/README.md

 the Vagrantfile starts with ubuntu/trusty64 cloud image (14.04), then downloads opencontrail binaries for 1.20, creates a testbed.py file for a single node install, then install and setups opencontrail on the NAT'd network of VirtualBox.

+Besides the VM contrail, there are two optional VM's, compute1 and compute2, which install enough packages to provision and manage these VM's from the main contrail node via fab commands.

 Howto use it:

 Clone this repository to an empty directory: